MundM2007/Ultimate-Unification/README.md

 ## Installation / Setup

-To install just paste the kubejs and unification folders provided in this repository into the minecraft modpack instance.<br/>
+To install just paste the defaultconfigs, kubejs and unification folders provided in this repository into the minecraft modpack instance.<br/>
 For Setup check out the [wiki](https://github.com/MundM2007/Ultimate-Unification/wiki).<br/>
 To Generate all the Kubejs scripts aswell as asset files run the main.py in the unification folder.